Policy Advocacy

 Bill Number: HB 2176 | Outcome: Stalled

-This bill updates the Washington Public Records Act to keep health care providers safe from harassment and violence.
+This bill would have updated the Washington Public Records Act to keep health care providers safe from harassment and violence.
 It limits access to documents that would allow extremists to fish for personal information about providers who provide a specific kind of care, such as abortion care, gender-affirming care, and vaccinations.

 Ensuring Access to Abortion Medication

-This bill will ensure that Washington state distributes its $2 million abortion medication stockpile before it expires.
+This law ensures that Washington state distributes its $2 million abortion medication stockpile before it expires.
 It directs the Department of Corrections, which houses the stockpile, to collaborate with the Department of Health to get the medication to those most in need.
+We are grateful to the Washington State Women’s Commission and Pro-Choice Washington for leading advocacy efforts for this bill.

 Medication Abortion on College Campuses